chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ## Automated Testing

-A number of unit tests were written to test key interactions between the views and the database models.
-These can be found in the [`tests`](https://github.com/chris-townsend/PP4-Kitchen_Tales/blob/main/tests/) folder.
+A number of unit tests were written to test the views, forms and database models.
+These can be found in the [`recipes`](https://github.com/chris-townsend/PP4-Kitchen_Tales/tree/main/recipes) folder and test files begin with `test_`.

 #